tammekasra/A.I-in-Biomedicine/README.md

 ## Summary

 Aritifical intelligence has helped to predict the folding of the protein and the binding of the drugs to 98% accuracy.
 This has given scientists a "boost" in drug discoveries making an augmented approaches in overall medicine.
+To achieve this extra data - protein structures - are needed to get this augmented algorithm through A.I.